I’ve been a co-founder in three VC-backed startups:

 This is for seed and maybe ‘A’ rounds.
 You need to know how you’ll make money but more than anything you need a good story.
 That story should have a secret.
 Chris Dixon agrees.
 You’ve started this company for a reason and that reason is unique to you and your background.
 It’s should be a good story.
 It highlights why you’re better to capture this opportunity than anyone else.
 It’s also sheds light as to why nobody else has thought of it.

 At Kapost, we saw how media companies were shifting their business technologies to WordPress and Drupal.
 We saw how the professional media and content business was evolving.
-We had an idea to solve that and had been working in the space for years so had a good idea of what worked and what didn’t.
+We then saw how marketing departments were mimicking journalists.
+We had studied what worked in content marketing and what didn’t.
+We were experts.
 We had a secret.
 You need one too.

 Venture Capital Might Not Be For You

 It probably isn’t.
 As they say at First Round Capital, they are selling jet fuel.

 Motorcycles are common (2018: Honda sold 18M motorcycles)

 Jet planes are rare (2018: 806 Boeing planes)

 VCs sell jet fuel, which doesn’t work in motorcycles